-Project Status: MnGeo is working with PSAP (Public Safety Answering Points) and local authorities to define data standards that will be used to build out a standard statewide dataset.
-In August, the NG9-1-1 draft standard was compared to the Metro Address Standard.
-The two teams have come together to create a crosswalk between the two.
-Some form of address point data has been obtained from 77 counties (see full-size map).
+Project Status: MnGeo is working with PSAP (Public Safety Answering Points) and local authorities, and the Metropolitan Council to define data standards that will be used to build out a standard statewide dataset.
+The NG9-1-1 draft standard was compared to the Metro Address Standard.
+The two teams have come together to create a crosswalk between the two with a goal to come out with a single standard for the state.
+Some form of address point data has been obtained from 79 counties (see full-size map).
 Many, however, show gaps in the data where cities are located.
 MnGeo will continue to work with local partners in the coming months to fill in those gaps.

-Anticipated Completion and Milestones: The first draft of the standard and data model are available for review by stakeholders.
+Anticipated Completion and Milestones: The second draft of the standard and data model are available for review by stakeholders.
 The data flow and repository to support moving data from partners into the NG9-1-1 repository have been put in place and counties are submitting their data to the repository.